Foam Series: Comparing Types of Cushion Foam

 Foam is the very core of every cushion project, and it’s important to choose the right one for your application.
 Different types of foam have been engineered to float, drain water, prevent mold and mildew, and withstand daily wear.
 You want to choose foam with attributes that are compatible with the way you plan to use it.
 In this post, we’re going to take a look at all seven types of foam available at Sailrite® and discuss the basic properties and recommended applications for each.

-For a visual aid to accompany this post, our Cushion Foam Buying Guide PDF breaks down the information here at a glance and can be helpful in comparing the properties of different foams.
+For a visual aid to accompany this post, our Cushion Foam Buying Guide PDF breaks down the information here at a glance and can help compare the properties of different foams.

 Polyester Fiberfill is not truly foam, but rather blown polyester fibers.
 An affordable option, it is a common stuffing for pillows and deep seating back cushions.
 Generally, Polyester Fiberfill is stuffed inside a pre-sewn cover of Spun Bonded Pillow Protector Fabric, which is then inserted into the cushion or pillow fabric to give support and shape.
 Fiberfill is nonallergenic and resistant to mildew.
 It is machine washable, but the fiber can bunch up in laundering.
 Use your hand to smooth it back out.